corndel-swe/bee-chat/README.md

 # BeeChat

 Ok, BeeMail 2.0 was a runaway success.
 Our user numbers are off the charts.
-And our AWS bill is.. well, let's not talk about it.
+And our AWS bill is... well, let's not talk about it.
 We raised more venture capital though!
 So we're going to add a new feature: instant messaging.
 We're calling it **BeeChat**.